 Following on from this positive experience, the Modern Languages Faculty is responsible for delivering French and German to pupils in S1- S3 in the Broad General Education (BGE).
 Pupils wishing to study two foreign languages can do so from S3 onwards.
 They will experience a taster of the second foreign language during S2 to help inform their decision.

 We also currently offer BGE German to S1-S3 DAS classes with the aim of introducing National 2 German in the Senior Phase in session 2022-2023

 In the Senior Phase, pupils experience high levels of success in their exams due to the particularly strong Performance results: we currently offer French and German at National 3, National 4, National 5, Higher and Advanced Higher level.

-Italian, Spanish and Mandarin crash courses are also on offer at National 3, National 4 and National 5.
+Italian and Spanish crash courses are also on offer at National 3, National 4 and National 5.

 In session 2022-2023, we will introduce the Modern Languages for Life and Work Award at levels 5 and 6 for those pupils wishing to use languages with more of a vocational focus.

 In the spirit of developing young workforce and the key employability skills of communication, teamwork, problem solving, organisation, resilience and motivation, we pride ourselves in having a strong team of S4-S6 Languages Ambassadors.
 They lead and deliver a strong programme of activities within the school and the wider community.

 Example activities are: European Day of Languages events, BGE classroom support, Help with Homework club, department fundraising, delivering French / German Christmas lessons to Cluster Primary schools, assist with Film Festival visits, support for Performance speaking exams and one to one mentoring.